 Another versatile option to alternate miso paste is Tahini paste which is from ground sesame seeds.
 Its texture is buttery, and the flavor is a bit bitter, but it does provide your dish with the same color as miso paste, making it possible to replace miso paste.

 You can use tahini paste to make sauces, dressings, and marinades as you use miso paste.
 However, this alternative is denser and can impact your dishes with bitterness, so take it into consideration.
 Don’t forget to check if tahini can spoil before you opt for this alternative as well!

-If your recipes just call for a bit of miso paste, just choose your favorite salt type and add a small amount of miso may be a perfect idea when you totally run out of miso paste because salt just brings your dishes a salty flavor.
-Thus, be careful with the amount of salt you use.
+If your recipes just call for a bit of miso paste, just choose your favorite salt type and add a small amount.
+That way, salt will bring your dishes a savory flavor.
+However, be careful with the amount of salt you use.

 8. Chickpeas Paste